 NumeratorNumber of cesarean deliveries among low risk women (with full term, single, head down baby) with no prior births

 DenominatorNumber of live births to low risk women (with full term, single, head down baby) with no prior births

 Healthy People Objective MICH-7.1:Reduce cesarean births among low-risk women with no prior cesarean births

 U.S. Target: 23.9 percent

 State Target: 16.7 percent

-How Are We Doing?In Utah, the rate of cesarean birth among low risk women with no prior cesarean birth decreased from 10.3% in 2009 to 8.3% in 2018.
-The rate of cesarean birth among low risk women with a prior cesarean birth decreased from 81.5% in 2009 to 74% in 2018.
-Utah exceeds the Healthy People 2020 objectives on both measures.
+How Do We Compare With the U.S.?The Utah rate of cesarean birth among low risk women with no prior birth was 19.4% in 2021.
+The U.S. rate of cesarean birth among low risk women with no prior birth was 26.3% in 2021.

-Available ServicesEvidence based practice guidelines for safe reduction of primary cesarean delivery can be found at:[[br]] [https://www.cmqcc.org/VBirthToolkitResource]
+Available ServicesEvidence-based practice guidelines for safe reduction of primary cesarean delivery can be found at:[[br]] [https://www.cmqcc.org/VBirthToolkitResource]

 Health Program InformationWomen are advised to seek information on benefits and risks of vaginal birth after cesarean delivery, known as VBAC.
 Uterine rupture (cited as the main risk with a VBAC) is uncommon, approximately 1%, in women who labor and deliver vaginally in pregnancies following a cesarean delivery with a low transverse uterine incision.
 A prior cesarean with a vertical incision into the uterus is considered unsafe for any subsequent vaginal delivery.
 This needs to be confirmed by a surgical report from the cesarean surgery.
-Women are urged to discuss their desires for a trial of labor and VBAC with their health care providers.
+Women are urged to discuss their desires for a trial of labor and VBAC with their healthcare providers.

-Page Content Updated On 10/23/2019, Published on 11/08/2019
+Page Content Updated On 01/20/2023, Published on 01/24/2023